Navigating the Nexus of AI & Geopolitics

 Defining Criteria:

-- Using AI to optimize, not reinvent, legacy models.
+- Using AI to improve and reinvent legacy models.

 - Balanced investment between tech modernization and shareholder returns.